-2021 - 2024 PROVISION DEVELOPMENT ACTION AND TIMESCALE ANNUAL REVIEW OF PROGRESS 1.
+2022 - 2025 PROVISION DEVELOPMENT ACTION AND TIMESCALE ANNUAL REVIEW OF PROGRESS 1.
 Install ramps and other aids as and when required to increase building access and improve environment for pupil needs on-going investigate the feasibility of Installing ramps.
 Ongoing on a project basis.
-Ramped access is now provided to the Pre-Prep and level Access is available to the Prep School.
+Ramped access is now provided to the Pre Prep and level Access is available to the Prep School.
 2022 - acoustic panels installed to improve the experience for a pupil with a high level of needs.
-2. Availability of Disabled Toilets and Wash Facilities Ongoing Investigate the feasibility of installing disabled facilities 2021 - Disabled WC provided to Pre-Prep.
-2022 - Disabled WC installed at Prep School 2022 3.
+WCC Hearing Team carry out this assessment annually, every July, and reasonable adjustments are made accordingly.
+Following advice from WCC Integrated Disability Services June 2024, a ramp was built in Pre-Prep Summer 2024, to allow even access to play area, pathways and fire assembly point.
+We also added additional handrails to the staircases in the Pre-Prep.
+2. Availability of Disabled Toilets and Wash Facilities Ongoing Investigate the feasibility of installing disabled facilities 2021 - Disabled WC provided to Pre Prep.
+2022 - Disabled WC installed at Prep School 2023 3.
 Reconfigure timetable / location of classes to accommodate, for a short period of time, a wheelchair bound pupil To be investigated on a case-by-case basis.

-2021 - 2024 PROVISION DEVELOPMENT ACTION ANNUAL REVIEW OF

-AND TIMESCALE PROGRESS

-4. Consider and provide, as far as possible, for disabled Ongoing Projects in design include.

-access in all new developments or new buildings on Ensure disabled facilities 2021- Pre prep Disabled

-the site that are compliant with Part WC Installed

-M of the Building New Boarding House

-regulations are installed on (2025)

-all new developments

-5. Accessibility to boarding accommodation.
-No current Current boarding New House under

-accessibility to upper floors for those in wheelchairs. accommodation is not development for 2025.

-accessible.
-Plans being

-developed for a New

-Boarding House which will

-be fully compliant with

-anticipated opening 2024
+4. Consider and provide, as far as possible, for disabled access in all new developments or new buildings on the site Ongoing Ensure disabled facilities that are compliant with Part M of the Building regulations are installed on all new developments Projects in design include.
+2021- Pre prep Disabled WC Installed New Boarding House ((2025) will be fully compliant 5.
+Accessibility to boarding accommodation.
+No current accessibility to upper floors for those in wheelchairs.
+Current boarding accommodation is not accessible.
+New Boarding House under constructionwhich will be fully compliant with anticipated opening 2025 New House under development for 2025

-6. Provide lift access to first and upper floors Review potential for lift Prep - No potential for lift

-access at Prep and pre prep access (Grade 2 listed)

-Pre-Prep - Not required all

-facilities available on
+2022 - 2025 PROVISION DEVELOPMENT ACTION AND TIMESCALE ANNUAL REVIEW OF PROGRESS 6.
+Provide lift access to first and upper floors Review potential for lift access at Prep and pre prep Prep - No potential for lift access (Grade 2 listed) Pre Prep - Not required all facilities available on ground floor.
+New boarding house will have lift access to all floors.
+7. Impaired Visibility Accessibility Review Investigate opportunities for improving contrast edging materials on stairs Pre Prep completed as part of 2021 major refurbishment.
+Prep - Part completed 2021 as part of refurbishment project.
+Remainder to be addressed as flooring replaced in projects.

-ground floor.

-7. Impaired Visibility Accessibility Review Investigate opportunities for Pre-Prep completed as

-improving contrast edging part of 2021 major

-materials on stairs refurbishment.

-Prep - Part completed

-2021 as part of

-refurbishment project.

-Remainder to be

-addressed as flooring

-replaced in projects.